 How to Make Brown Gravy From Scratch

-First, melt the butter in a small sauce pot.
-Make sure that the butter doesn’t burn and that it’s completely melted.
+- Melt the butter: Make sure that the butter doesn’t burn and that it’s completely melted.

 - As a sauce for turkey, chicken, or pork.
-It’s perfect when it smothering some of our favorite dishes like Stuffed Stuffed Chicken Breasts, Slow Cooked Turkey Breasts, or Pan Fried Pork Chops.
+It’s perfect when it smothering some of our favorite dishes like stuffing stuffed chicken breasts, slow cooked turkey breasts, or pan fried pork chops.

 - Make turkey sandwiches with leftovers.
 We love using this gravy on open-faced turkey or roast beef sandwiches.